Skip to main content

 It understands, not just pattern-matches.

-3. Multi-Terminal Context with 100% Routing Accuracy
+3. Multi-Terminal Context Routing

 When you have 8 terminals open (database, app servers, monitoring, local dev), the AI knows which context you're asking about.
 It correlates information across sessions, understands workflows that span multiple terminals, and provides unified answers.